mohammadbutt/42_ft_ssl_md5/README.md

 If there are more than 2 arugments and the hashing algorithm is one of the valid algorithms then the program enters the function called, "ft_ssl_parse_qr".
 One of the things this function does is to traverse through to check if `-p` or `-s` appear anywhere.
 If `-p` or `-s` dont appear in any of the arguments, but `-q` or `-r` appear then the program will call onto mini_gnl_stdin, which will read the text entered by the user in a stream, just like the program reads text in standard input.
 If `-p` or `-s` appear anywhere, then the program simply leaves that function, without returning a value.

 #### Parsing -pqrs [Source Code](https://github.com/mohammadbutt/42_ft_ssl_md5/blob/master/srcs/ft_ssl/ssl_parse_pqrs.c)
 If there are more than 2 arguments and the hashing algorithm is one of the valid algorithms and `-s` or `-r` were detected in the function "ft_ssl_pase_qr", then the program enters the function, "ft_ssl_parse_pqrs".
 This is where the program collects flags.
 If `-q` appears then ssl->flag.q is set to true.
 If `-r` appears then ssl->flag.r is set to true.
 If `-q` or `-r` appear then the program conitnues to collect the remaining flags in that argument.
 But if `-p` appears, then ssl->flag.p is set to true, but then it is also processed to hash the message.
 Similar is true for `-s`, as soon as `-s` appears the program stops collecting flags, and if there are characters that appear after `-s` in the same argument will be considered a string.
-When `-q` is true then the hashing algorithm and the hashing string or file name are nor printed, just the hash is printed.
+When `-q` is true then the hashing algorithm and the hashing string or file name are not printed, just the hash is printed.
 If the `-r` is set to true then the printing order is reversed to print the hash first and then the file name or string.
 When the `-r` flag is true name of the of hashing algorithm is not printed.

 ### Hash

+After parsing is done, hashing algorithm and and the user message is stored.
+These are then passed through one of the hashing algorithms, MD5, SHA224, SHA256, SHA384, and SHA512.
+Below is a brief explanation of how these algorithms work with my implemented source code.

 #### Hash MD5 [Source Code](https://github.com/mohammadbutt/42_ft_ssl_md5/blob/master/srcs/ft_ssl/ssl_hash_message_md5.c)

 #### Hash SHA224 [Source Code](https://github.com/mohammadbutt/42_ft_ssl_md5/blob/master/srcs/ft_ssl/ssl_hash_message_sha224.c)